 Director Vishal Bhardwaj’s 2014 Haider is an adaptation of Shakespeare’s infamous Hamlet.
 The film tells the tale of Haider, played by Bollywood star Shahid Kapoor, a young man returning to Kashmir after his father’s suspicious disappearance.

 The film has an impressive 8.1 IMDb score and is currently available to watch on Netflix with a subscription.

-Another Hamlet inspired adaptation is Disney classic, The Lion King.
+Another Hamlet-inspired adaptation is the Disney classic, The Lion King.
 Despite its popularity, many likely don't realise that Simba’s story in the 1994 animated film took creative inspiration from Shakespeare’s longest tragedy.

 The original version of The Lion King scores higher on IMDb with 8.5 compared to a 6.9 rating for the 2019 CGI reboot, starring Donald Glover and Beyoncé.
 While Elton John fans can expect to hear his songs featured on both the original and reboot version of the movies.
 You can watch both versions on Disney+ with a subscription.

 Another surprisingly Shakespearean movie on our list is director Akira Kurosawa’s 1957 Throne of Blood (original title Kumonosu-jo).
 This Japanese film is based on Macbeth and tells the story of Taketoti Washizu and Yoshiaki Miki as they receive premonitions of their futures and the tragedy that follows as a result.